Functional Nutrition: Tips to Find a Great Health Coach

 By identifying deeper mechanisms that prevent the body from functioning at its peak, we can support the systems that need it.
 In turn, the body can heal itself more effectively.
 It is this kind of approach that has been extremely helpful for improving conditions that previously have had no treatment options.

-Because the functional nutrition approach looks at the body as a summation of systems rather than overly specific mechanisms, it is able to take a truly holistic approach towards health.
-You will likely even discover unexpected, hidden causes of disease that are pushing your body towards metabolic chaos.
+Because the functional nutrition approach looks at the body as a summation of systems rather than overly specific mechanisms, it can take a truly holistic approach to health.
+You will likely even discover unexpected, hidden causes of disease that are pushing your body toward metabolic chaos.
 In this article, you will learn some of the things to consider when looking for a functional nutrition practitioner.

 The Complexity of Health